FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 The **scheduler** is responsible for deciding which container is supposed to run on which worker node.
 As the name says, it *schedules* the workload.

-The **controller-manager** is a component if many small parts that decides what to run.
+The **controller-manager** is a component composed of many small parts that decides what to run.
 For example, the ReplicaSet controller is responsible for creating multiple copies of the same pod.

 The **cloud controller** is responsible for the cloud provider integration.
 This is optional for a static cluster, but required if autoscaling, or a load balancer integration is required.